 Indeed the type argument to eq is a variable.
 One can use APIs like coq.elaborate-skeleton to infer holes like X0.

-See the argument data type for a detailed decription of all the arguments a tactic can receive.
+See the argument data type for a detailed description of all the arguments a tactic can receive.

 Now let's write a tactic which behaves pretty much like the refine one from Coq, but prints what it does using the API coq.term->string.